 2. Credit cards

 Credit cards are another hugely popular payment method with online shoppers.
-They come with advanced fraud protection measures and, unlike debit cards, they’re not technically tied to a customer’s bank account or money.here is a wide range of credit cards available depending on the purpose.
-For example, it is smart to choose a ravvi credit card if your e-commerce business is at its infant stage.
+They come with advanced fraud protection measures and, unlike debit cards, they’re not technically tied to a customer’s bank account or money here is a wide range of credit cards available depending on the purpose.
+For example, it is smart to choose a revvi credit card or virtual card if your e-commerce business is at its infant stage.

 What’s more, if a customer disputes a transaction, their card issue can freeze the payment.
 Extending your payment methods to cryptocurrencies and enabling cryptocurrency turbotax will result in more leads converting to your business.